opf/openproject/docs/glossary/README.md

 ### Custom query

-A custom query in OpenProject consists of saved [filters](#filters) and [groupings](#group) in the [work package table](#work-package-table).
+A custom query in OpenProject consists of saved [filters](#filters), sort criteria, and [groupings](#group) in the [work package table](#work-package-table).
 Custom queries can be either set to public (visible by any user who is allowed to see the project and the work package table) or to private (visible only to the person creating the query).

 ## D